v1605/NEWCARE-4K-60Hz-4x2-Remote-Codes/README.md

 These codes were dirived directly from the included remote using an ESP32 and IR reciever.

 The trasmitter.yaml is an example showing how to use these codes via EspHome (using a NodeMCU ESP32).
+Using EspHome is probably the simpliest way to automate this type of switch or other ir capable device.